TrellixVulnTeam/SoftwareDevSkills_Front-End_pt2_A81A/Coursework/README.md

-This is a directory for my coursework.
+This directory includes my coursework.
+The course project can be found in directory called "Project".